codegod100/logseq/pages/popular power.md

 	- or not country
 - Building Popular Power means building new relationships on a daily basis in the processes of struggle, in schools, in families, in relations between militants, in organizational structures.
 - [[Popular Power consciousness]] will not be imposed from the outside or from the top down, but will take form through a process of innovative ‘[[praxis]]’, fight / reflection, practice / awareness, errors / successes.
+- However, there cannot be a bourgeois democracy, imbued with the false notion of equality, where the possibilities are differentiated by the possessions of each one.
+It should be an exercise in solidarity democracy, direct participation and the construction of class consciousness
 -